pratikbin/classic-docs/docs/learn/fees.md

 Every block, gas fees are sent to the reward pool and dispersed to validators who distribute them to delegators in the form of staking rewards.

+## Tax

+The tax is calculated based on a tax rate and applied to transactions.
+There's also a maximum tax cap.
+The tax is then split between the community pool and burning, based on a predefined burn split rate.

+    Tax = min(Tax_rate * Sent_amount, Tax_cap)

+    Community_pool_tax = Tax * Burn_split_rate
+    Burn_tax = Tax - Community_pool_tax

+Every block, the community pool taxes are dispersed to validators who distribute them to delegators in the form of staking rewards.
+The burn tax is removed from the total supply.

+### Whitelisted wallets

+Since version 1.0.5 some wallets are exampt from the Burn tax.

 ## Tobin tax

 The Tobin tax is a fixed percentage fee added to any [market swap](glossary.md#market-swap) between Terra stablecoin denominations.
 The rate varies depending on each Terra stablecoin.
 For example, while the rate for most denominations is .35%, the rate for MNT is 2%.
 To see the Tobin tax rates, [query the oracle](https://lcd.terra.dev/terra/oracle/v1beta1/denoms/tobin_taxes).
 When stablecoins have different Tobin tax rates, the higher tax rate will be used for the transaction.